yadPe/beatconnect_client/docs/commands.md

-# Available commads
+# Bot commands

-## All commads starts with a prefix that can be choosed in the config file (! by default)
+**!get** `beatmap ID or beatmapset ID`: Return the beatconnect download link for the corresponding beatmap.

+**!search** `query`: Perform a search as on beatconnect’s website and return the 5 first ranked occurrences.

+**!beat** : Return beatconnect dl link of the current beatmap in a multiplayer match.

-**createRoom** : Create a multiplayer room with the specified name and send you an invite once the room is ready
+**!createRoom** `room name`: Create a multiplayer room with the specified name and send you an invite once the room is ready.

-**search** : Search for beatmaps and return the 5 first occurences

-**get** : Return the download link for the requested beatmapId
+**!join** `match ID` : Request the bot to connect to the specified match (Bot must be added as match referee before with `!mp addref`).

-**infos** : Prints all available commands
+**!infos** : Return a list of all available commands.

+These examples use the `!` prefix you can change it in the settings section of the app.